Getting started with the Vue.js starter project

 Define your Custom Types

-Next you'll need to model your pages, posts, events, etc. into your Custom Types.
-You can refer to our user guides to learn more about constructing your Custom Types thanks to our easy drag-n-drop builder.
+In your Prismic repository you'll need to model your pages, posts, events, etc. into your Custom Types.
+Refer to our content modeling tips website to learn more about constructing your Custom Types.

 Query your documents